 I have never been lucky enough to see the Tigers in their natural habitat during the wildlife safaris in India.
-And honestly, I was quite scared of being face to face with them.
+And honestly, I was quite scared of being face-to-face with them.
 So in my heart, I never really wished them to come close enough to me.
 My mind though kept looking for them out of sheer curiosity.
 Kanha National Park broke this ritual.
 I found myself face to face with their famous Rock Star Tiger, affectionately called Munna.

-Rock Star Tiger – Munna at Kanha National Park.
+Rock Star Tiger – Munna at Kanha National Park

-We met Munna on our second tiger safari tours in Kanha one fine afternoon in the heat of June.
+We met Munna on our second tiger safari tour in Kanha one fine afternoon in the heat of June.
 By the time I sat in the jeep for this wildlife safari, I had lost all hope of sighting a tiger.
-After all, I did not see them in 3 safaris in Bandhavgarh and in morning safari in Kanha.
+After all, I did not see them in 3 safaris in Bandhavgarh and in the morning safari in Kanha.
 I must mention that I was thoroughly enjoying the jungle and its diversity.
 And had no complaints about not meeting the tiger.
 Though it did remain at the back of my mind that – this time also you are going to miss the tiger.

 When our jeep moved on the pre-allotted path in Kanha National Park, the friendly forest guide said – Today, you would see the Tiger.
 And all of us gave him a cynical smile.
 By now we were used to guides raising our hopes by giving us stories of just-sighted tigers.
 Even if we told them, we are not tiger crazy, they insist that if you have come to this jungle, you have to see the tiger.
-He guided the driver to take the route where he had information of Munna – the tiger being sighted in the morning.
+He guided the driver to take the route where he had information about the tiger being sighted in the morning.

 Munna was named after a forest guard by the same name.
 Almost all tigers have names assigned and usually have an interesting story behind how they were named

-First Sighting of Munna.
+First Sighting of Munna

-Our guide and driver then informed us that Munna the rock star tiger has just woken up from sleep.
+Our guide and driver then informed us that the rock star tiger has just woken up from sleep.
 And now he will go for a long walk across the forest.
 My logical mind said, how could you be so sure, but then it argued that these people see him every day, and must be aware of his habits.
-May be, it is the daily routine of the tiger here.
+Maybe, it is the daily routine of the tiger here.

-Munna Goes for a Stroll.
+Goes for a Stroll

-In few minutes, the whole place went into frenzy – Munna had gotten up, scratched some trees around it and started moving at a sleepy, lazy pace.
+In a few minutes, the whole place went into a frenzy – The tiger had gotten up, scratched some trees around it, and started moving at a sleepy, lazy pace.
 Jeeps moved to make way for him.
-He came out of the bushes and looked at all the olive green jeeps.
+He came out of the bushes and looked at all the olive-green jeeps.
 And the human beings lined up to get a glimpse of him.
 He started walking – going around the trees, coming on the road, marking his territory.
 In between stopping and looking at all those who were trying to shoot him frantically.

-At some point, when the noise levels went up too high or the jeeps got to close for its comfort, the irritation was clearly visible on his face.
+At some point, when the noise levels went up too high or the jeeps got too close for their comfort, the irritation was clearly visible on his face.
 It was like the irritation of adults when too many kids are making noise around.
 You want them to shut up, but you hardly do anything to shut them up.
 At one point it was within a couple of meters of our jeep.
 And Munna looked straight at me, right into my eyes.
 I moved back, almost pushing my fellow traveler out of the jeep.
 I was very sure it saw its next meal in me and was just planning how to eat.
-Thankfully, our jeep moved and I was out of its sight and it is then that I could sit and look at it at ease.
+Thankfully, our jeep moved and I was out of its sight and it is then that I could sit and look at it with ease.

-Video Of Munna – Rock Star Tiger.
+Video Of Munna – Rock Star Tiger

 Munna’s unique Id is a bright & clear CAT written on its forehead and a PM written below that

-Munna – Tourist Attraction of Kanha National Park.
+Tourist Attraction of Kanha National Park

-I was later told that it is only with the rock star tiger, Munna, that forest guards allow visitors to go close enough as they know his behavior too well.
+I was later told that it is only with the Munna, that forest guards allow visitors to go close enough as they know his behavior too well.
 He is too old and too carefree to be bothered about people around him.
 They know him as a friend and know his habits & his likes and dislikes.
 Why not, after all, it is his sighting that keeps bringing in the tourists.
-That are a source of bread and butter for all those living on tourism economy here.
+That is a source of bread and butter for all those living in the tourism economy here.

 My biggest learning from being so close to the tiger and watching it react to humans around it was that you can read the expressions of tigers just like humans.
 This is what would remain with me after all the euphoria of meeting a tiger dies down.
 Do notice it next time to get to see them close enough.

-Munna, you are a rock star tiger.
+Munna, you are a Rock Star Tiger.